lottapispa/Connect-Four-tiralabra/documentation/weeklyreport6.md

 Having trouble figuring out how to link function choose_best_move to minimax and whether to call minimax in function choose_best_move or the other way around.
 I'm also wondering how to give priority to center columns while still blocking opponents connect four in class score.

 ### Questions
 What kind of performance evaluation/suorituskykytesti is needed in my project?
+How can I test the time and space complexity of my program?